Guide to the Different US Embassy Visa Types

 Student Visa

-• other academic institution, including a language training program
+• Other academic institutions, including language training programs

 T Victims of Human Trafficking Visa